Our Health Program

 Puppies - 6 weeks to 1 year

-- 6 to 8 weeks - First puppy shot (DHLPP) + Corona
+- 6 to 8 weeks - First puppy shot (DHLPP), + Corona (optional).
+Some do

-- 11 to 12 weeks - Second puppy shot (DHLPP) + Corona
+- 11 to 12 weeks - Second puppy shot (DHLPP), + Corona

-- 15 to 16 weeks - Third puppy shot (DHLPP) + Corona
+- 15 to 16 weeks - Third puppy shot (DHLPP), + Corona

 - Over 4 months - Rabies (repeat l year later)

 - 7 to 9 months - First heartworm test.
-Monthly heartworm prevention
+Monthly heartworm prevention.

 Adult Dogs - After 1 year